Chicken Permits

 A permit costs $100 for the first year and $50 for each renewal.

 To be approved, residents must prove they can adequately care for chickens and raise them in a sanitary location.
-They must also assure the chickens will not cause any health, safety or nuisance issues, which includes smell and noise.
+They must also ensure the chickens will not cause any health, safety or nuisance issues, which includes smell and noise.

 Apply for a chicken permit online or in person at the City Clerk’s counter at City Hall.